 Fortunately, the border control/immigration officers are well-acquainted with Atlas Travelers, so they were extra helpful and expedient.
 We paid an exit fee of $20 USD cash to leave the Dominican Republic (usually included in your flight ticket).
 Next, our Atlas Travelers‘ private minibus drove through about 3 different checkpoints until crossing the bridge over the Dajabon Massacre River, and finally, we were in Haiti!

-Passing through Haitian immigration is easier.
+Passing through Haitian immigration in the border town of Oumamanithe is easier.
 We all handed our passports to one officer, along with $17 USD each (fee to enter + depart from Haiti).
 As we waited, we exchanged our money to Haitian currency (Gourds) through a man who comfortably hangs out by the immigration office with a thick wad of cash.

-Then we stocked up on some Haitian Prestige beers for the 90-minute drive to our first stop: Cap Haitian!
+Then we stocked up on some Haitian Prestige beers for the 90-minute drive to our first stop on our Haiti vacation: Cap Haitian!

 Cap Haitian: Walking Tour, Gastronomy & Artisan Market